Adult Social Care

 The Care Act 2014 is the legal framework for Social Care in England.
 It is supported by the Care and Support Regulations and Statutory Guidance and came into force on 1st April 2015.

-National criteria for assessing care and support needs were introduced under the Care Act 2014 in April 2015.
+National criteria for assessing care and support needs were introduced under the Care Act 2014.
 A care needs assessment (and an assessment of a Carers needs) are free of charge, regardless of who is paying for the care.

 Once assessed with an eligible care need a financial assessment will determine any client and/or Local Authority contribution.

 The following rules apply to financial assessment for both residential care and care at home;

 Residents with over £23,250 savings/capital will meet the full costs of their care and are considered able to pay for their own care in full.